AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rule-definitions.md

 uuid: 225eeaf7-45e9-4f21-9360-d80a9f90520c
 ---

-# Profile Merge Rule Options Defined {#profile-merge-rule-options-defined}
+# Profile Merge Rules Options Defined {#profile-merge-rule-options-defined}

 The merge rule options let you control the type of data Audience Manager uses for segmentation.
 A merge rule can include device profiles mapped by the [!UICONTROL Profile Link] device graph, the [!UICONTROL Adobe Experience Cloud Device Co-op], and/or other, third-party device graph providers who are integrated with Audience Manager.
 You can create a maximum of 4 [!UICONTROL Profile Merge Rules].
 The fourth [!UICONTROL Profile Merge Rule] is available exclusively to customers who purchased the [!UICONTROL People-Based Destinations] add-on.